Key Takeaways

 2. Difficulty Forming Healthy Relationships

 Early trauma shapes expectations about trust, intimacy, and communication.
 Adults may gravitate toward emotionally unavailable partners, fear abandonment, or withdraw to protect themselves.
 These push-pull patterns create repeated cycles of conflict and disappointment, reinforcing beliefs that relationships are unsafe or unreliable.
-Healing often requires consciously unlearning these patterns.

-3. Unexplained Anxiety and Fear Responses
+3. Unexplained Anxiety & Fear Responses

 Childhood trauma leaves the nervous system hypervigilant, making safe situations feel threatening.
 Subtle cues, tone of voice, smells, or physical sensations can trigger intense fear, anxiety, or panic.
 These responses are physiological adaptations rather than personal weakness, reflecting an overactive amygdala and underdeveloped regulatory pathways.